Pratyush963/Pharmacy-Management-System/README.md

 # Pharmacy Management System

-Welcome to our "Pharmacy Management System" project repository!
-This project was developed as part of our "Database Management System" course using PHP, XAMPP server, and phpMyAdmin.
+Welcome to my "Pharmacy Management System" project repository!
+This project was developed as part of  "Database Management System" course using PHP, XAMPP server, and phpMyAdmin.
 The system is designed to streamline and manage pharmacy-related tasks and operations.

 ## Project Overview